The Mountain that Eats Men:

 ‘Meet El Tío, the Lord of the Underworld!’, announces Roberto.
 Just as local people make daily libations to Pachamama, the miners make offerings each Friday to El Tío (literally ‘The Uncle’), who is associated with pre-Hispanic huacas (revered objects) as well as the Christian Devil.
 He is a central figure in the ritual life of Bolivian mining communities.
 Interestingly, John Penberthy makes no mention to El Tío in his reminiscences and neither do any of his contemporaries.

-During the late nineteenth century, it seems as if the ancient belief of perceiving the mountains to be sacred spaces which had to be ritually respected had been overlaid and fused with elements of Catholic worship.
-Indeed, a prominent French writer remarked that although the descendants of the Incas (the Quechuans) were Christian fanatics, he was told by a Bolivian that they kept the spirit of times past under their new faith: ‘The local beliefs have survived, and far from defeating them, our priests protect them and consolidate them.’
+By the late nineteenth century, it seems as if the ancient belief of perceiving the mountains to be sacred spaces which had to be ritually respected had been overlaid and fused with elements of Catholic worship.
+However, a prominent French writer remarked that although the descendants of the Incas (the Quechuans) were Christian fanatics, he was told by a Bolivian that they kept the spirit of times past under their new faith: ‘The local beliefs have survived, and far from defeating them, our priests protect them and consolidate them.’
 This was something that greatly aggravated John Penberthy, who had no time for the Catholic faith.
 Indeed, his clamping down on the time wasting involved in myriad daily rituals at the Huanchaca Mine almost led to his assassination in 1874!
 I wonder what he would have to say now that Amerindian beliefs have once again come to the fore as Bolivia has undergone an awakening and resurgence in its indigenous identity and customs?
 I think I can well imagine…

 As there is no state enforced health and safety regimen in the mines of Cerro Rico, and cost cutting by the cooperatives sees little attempt to shore up tunnels or replace failing timberwork, the miners place their faith in Tío, presenting him with gifts of alcohol, coca leaves, cigarettes and llama blood in return for his goodwill and guarantee of health, safety and good fortune in the mines.
 Judging by the state of the level we have just traversed, despite what John Penberthy might have thought, I half wish I had brought along something to placate Tío myself!